QubesOS/qubes-doc/basics/intro.md

 How does Qubes provide security?
 --------------------------------

-Qubes takes an appraoch called **security by compartmentalization**, which allows you to compartmentalize the various parts of your digital life into securely isolated virtual machines (VMs).
+Qubes takes an approach called **security by compartmentalization**, which allows you to compartmentalize the various parts of your digital life into securely isolated virtual machines (VMs).
 A VM is basically a simulated computer with its own OS which runs as software on your physical computer.
 You